Two tools, two philosophies

 False: END

-LangChain approach: Python script that analyzes incoming messages with an LLM, queries the CRM via tool use, determines the best response through multi-step reasoning, and sends it via API.
+LangChain approach: Python script analyzes incoming messages with an LLM, queries the CRM via tool use, determines the best response through multi-step reasoning, sends it via API.

 n8n approach: Google Drive trigger → file download → text extraction → LLM summarization → save results to database + Slack notification.